 - 6. Data Source, Collection, and Reporting: Internal database (Microsoft Excel); collected daily and reported quarterly. - 7.
-Calculation Methodology: Number of Conservation Orders issued within 30 days divided by the total number of Conservation Orders issued less any incomplete orders waiting on information from the applicant or due to complex geological, engineering or policy/legal factors. - 8.
-Scope: Aggregate.

-- 9. Caveats: Complexity of the hearing dockets' geological, engineering, and/or legal review process, as well as other issues that may be controversial in nature to applicants and/or opponents, may lengthen the review process.
-Increases in oil and gas prices can result in increased activity, and will increase the number of oil and gas hearing dockets to be reviewed with the current level of staffing.
+Calculation Methodology: Number of Conservation Orders issued within 30 days divided by the total number of Conservation Orders issued. - 8.
+Scope: Aggregate. - 9.
+Caveats: Complexity of the hearing dockets' geological, engineering, and/or legal review process, as well as other issues that may be controversial in nature to applicants and/or opponents, may lengthen the review process.
+Increases in oil and gas prices result in increased activity, and will increase number of oil and gas hearing dockets to be reviewed, with the same level of staffing.
 Additionally, applicants' delays in submitting requested information after the hearing may delay the issuance of an Order, thus placing the Commissioner of Conservation in jeopardy of a mandamus suit.
 Any reduced level of staffing may lengthen the time for completion of Orders. - 10.
-Responsible Person: Heath Borden, Geologist Supervisor; Heath.Borden@la.gov; Phone: (225)342-5520 issued within 30 days of receipt resulting in a permitting process that is efficiently and effectively conducted to serve the public and industry while protecting citizens' rights, safety, and the production and conservation of the state's non-renewable.
+Responsible Person: Heath Borden, Petroleum Scientist Manager; Heath.Borden@La.gov; Phone: (225)342-5520 specified date, and that 100% of all active wells are inspected pursuant to one of the risk-based schedules (annually, 3 years, or 5 years) to ensure compliance with OC regulations, annually through 2027.